A Man Who Makes Your Vision Your Reality

 I also pride myself on being able to work a client’s keepsakes into their space organically.
 With my construction background, I have the knowledge of what to do beyond a pretty cosmetic surface.
 Because I can do almost everything myself, it reduces stress because a client doesn’t have to wait for multiple contractors, in stages, over the course of weeks or months

-A: The monochromatic more neutral tones like white, off white, beige, cream, grays.
+The monochromatic more neutral tones like white, off-white, beige, cream, grays.
 The most popular in Myrtle Beach are soft coastal colors, like sea glass greens, sea glass blues, corals and sands.
-What is out are bold tropical coastal colors.
+What is out are bold, tropical, coastal colors.

 2) Buy only what you like.